xieweiAlex/English_Learning/words/2023/words-October.md

+They ascribed their disaster to an unkind fate.
+Airstrip, airfield, tarmac, runway(s)
+squadron, Luftwaffe
+Clerks bundled papers into files willy-nilly.
+orthogonal, perpendicular, diagonal, tangent
+off the cuff
+I submit to your superior judgement.
+hunt and peck.
+The firecrackers were crackling and spluttering.
+Spain is famous for its bullfight.
+semisoft.

 She's the internet's crustiest kitten and, in the words of her owner, our fair "icky stinky queen."
 This 3½-month-old Persian kitten from Tampa Bay has taken over the internet with her scroungy fur, clumsy gait and sassy, soprano mews.